 Antimicrobial resistance (AMR) is a growing global health and socioeconomic crisis.
 Regardless of its impact on human and animal health, food production, and the environment that could happen to everyone, everywhere, there’s still much to be done to raise public and stakeholder awareness.
 A global online survey of nearly 200 stakeholders from human, animal, plant, and environmental health sectors also highlighted the need for increased public awareness and action.(*)

-November 18-24 is chose to be World AMR Awareness Week.
+November 18-24 is chosen to be World AMR Awareness Week.
 This year’s campaign calls on the global community to educate about AMR, advocate for commitments, and take actions in response.

 Young people are ideal AMR Ambassadors